History of books

-The history of the book starts with the development of writing, and various other inventions such as paper and printing, and continues through to the modern-day business of book printing.
-The earliest knowledge society has on the history of books actually predates what would conventionally be called "books" today and begins with tablets, scrolls, and sheets of papyrus.
-(The current format that we consider to be books, with separate sheets fastened together rather than a scroll, is called a codex (plural codices)).
-Then hand-bound, expensive, and elaborate manuscripts appeared in codex form.
-These gave way to press-printed volumes and eventually led to the mass-printed volumes prevalent today.
-Contemporary books may even have no physical presence with the advent of the e-book.
-The book also became more accessible to the disabled with the advent of Braille and audiobook.
+The history of books begins with the invention of writing, as well as other inventions such as paper and printing; this history continues all the way to the modern-day business of book printing.
+The earliest knowledge society has on the history of books actually predates what we came to call "books" in today's society, and instead begins with what are called either tablets, scrolls, or sheets of papyrus.
+The current format of modern novels, with separate sheets fastened together to form a pamphlet rather than a scroll, is called a codex.
+After this invention, hand-bound, expensive, and elaborate manuscripts began to appear in codex form.
+This gave way to press-printed volumes and eventually led to the mass-market printed volumes that are prevalent today.
+Contemporary books may even start to have less of a physical presence with the invention of the e-book.
+The book has also become more accessible to the disabled with the invention of Braille as well as audiobooks.